-Reflections from the Inaugural Science Gateways Bootcamp in April, 2017
+Reflections from the Inaugural Science Gateways Bootcamp [now Gateway Focus Week] in April 2017

 Eleven teams were selected to participate in the inaugural Science Gateways Bootcamp, which took place in Indianapolis, IN.
 April 24-28, 2017.
 It was an intense week of learning and working with very productive outcomes.
 The topics covered in this intensive Bootcamp included everything from sustainability to market development, understanding target audiences and key stakeholders to cybersecurity, user-centered design to marketing, and more.